wiwihere/wiwi-bot/README.md

 # Features
 It is a local tool that uses dps logs from arc-dps and uploads them to dps.report.
 The log manager will create a discord message for a raiding or fractal session.
 It will post new logs while raiding every time there is one available.
 Or just upload the full run afterwards.

+Apart from uploading the logs to dps.report, they will be processed locally first using the https://github.com/baaron4/GW2-Elite-Insights-Parser.

 ### Static clears
 ![Raid message](img/raid_message.png)
 ![Fractal message](img/fractal_message.png)